What are two words that no small- to medium-sized business (or any size business, really) wants to hear?

 Now that you know what a data breach is, it’s time to talk about how to prevent them.

-2. Train Employees: A study found that up to 47% of data breaches are caused by human error, so it’s crucial that all employees participate in regular cybersecurity training.
-This ensures that everyone on your staff knows what types of breaches are possible and what to look for.
+2. Train Employees: A study found that up to 47% of data breaches are caused by human error, so it’s important that all employees participate in regular cybersecurity training.
+This ensures that everyone on your staff knows what type of breaches are possible and what to look for.
 You’ll also want to make sure they know the proper cybersecurity steps to take, such as using two-factor authentication and encrypted software for communication.

 3. Keep Email Separate: Employees should have separate personal and professional email addresses.
 If someone’s personal email is hacked, the cybercriminal won’t be able to gain access to private company information.